whamBamDev/monitorNbn/README.md

 #### 6) Downgrade to Java8

-The default is Java9 which does not run on on my model of PI, when attempting to run the the following error message is displayed "Server VM is only supported on ARMv7+ VFP"
+The default is Java9 is instlled, this does not run on on my model of PI.
+When attempting to run the the following error message is displayed "Server VM is only supported on ARMv7+ VFP"

 ```Bash
 $ sudo apt-get remove openjdk*